 When introducing an exhibit, counsel should always show it to opposing counsel first and have an extra copy available for the Court.
-Copies of each party's exhibit list shall be provided to the Court, the courtroom deputy, court reporter, and opposing counsel on the first day of trial.
+Copies of each party's exhibit list shall be provided to the Court, the courtroom deputy, court reporter and opposing counsel on the first day of trial.

-Pre-marked: Judge Campbell wants exhibits to be pre-marked.
-Judge Campbell covers this topic in his order setting the case for trial and during the pretrial conference.
+Premarked: Judge Trauger wants exhibits to be premarked.
+Judge Trauger covers this topic in her order setting the case for trial.

-Multiple copies of exhibits: Judge Campbell wants exhibits which are being introduced to be shown to opposing counsel first and to have an extra copy available for the Court.
+Multiple copies of exhibits: Judge Trauger wants exhibits which are being introduced to be shown to opposing counsel first and to have an extra copy available for the Court.

-Copies of exhibits for each juror: Judge Campbell will allow copies of the exhibits to be given to each juror after an exhibit has been admitted into evidence, but requests advance notice of the intent to do so.
+Copies of exhibits for each juror: Judge Trauger will allow copies of the exhibits to be given to each juror, but requests advance notice of the intent to do so.